noahzeisberg/FUEL/README.md

 # FUEL
-A example repository for creating your own FUELS.
+An example repository for creating your own FUELS.

 # Syntax
 FUEL uses the same syntax as python.